HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README_qwen-2.5-vl.md

 #### `VLLM_GRAPH_MULTIMODAL_PROMPT_RATIO`
 The environment variable `VLLM_GRAPH_MULTIMODAL_PROMPT_RATIO` determines the ratio of text vs video memory in the memory pool reserved for prefill graphs.
 The size of prefill graphs memory pool is itself controlled by other variables `VLLM_GRAPH_RESERVED_MEM` and `VLLM_GRAPH_PROMPT_RATIO`.

 For example, let us say there is 100GB free device memory available after loading model weights, profiling and applying `--gpu_memory_utilization` flag.
 Setting `VLLM_GRAPH_RESERVED_MEM=0.1` reserves 10GB as 'usable graph memory' for HPU Graphs and `VLLM_GRAPH_PROMPT_RATIO=0.2` reserves 20% of 'usable graph memory' for prefill graphs (i.e. 20% of 10GB which is 2GB), while 80% is allocated for decode graphs.
-Now, setting `VLLM_GRAPH_MULTIMODAL_PROMPT_RATIO=0.3` will split this 2GB of prefill graph memory between text (30% of 2GB) and video (70% of 2GB) to accomodate the respective parts of the prompt.
+Now, setting `VLLM_GRAPH_MULTIMODAL_PROMPT_RATIO=0.3` will split this 2GB of prefill graph memory between text (30% of 2GB) and video (70% of 2GB) to accommodate the respective parts of the prompt.